ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/attorney-privilege-detection.md

 ms.assetid:
 ROBOTS: NOINDEX, NOFOLLOW

-description: "Opt-in and use the attorney-client privilege detection model to leverage the machine learning-based detection of privileged content when reviewing content in an Advanced eDiscovery case."
+description: "Opt-in and use the attorney-client privilege detection model to use the machine learning-based detection of privileged content when reviewing content in an Advanced eDiscovery case."
 ---

 # Set up attorney-client privilege detection in Advanced eDiscovery